Cuernavaca and Tepoztlán

-Before going to Cuernavaca most people told us that there wasn’t much to do there.
-It’s true, there’s not much to do, but since a friend invited us to visit her there, that’s where we went!
-Ana picked us up from the bus terminal and brought us to a place you absolutely must visit if you are in Cuernavaca or Mexico City; Tepoztlán is a wonderful little town if you know very little about Mexican gastronomy; here you can learn so much you’ll feel like you did a master’s in it!
-We visited a restaurant called Los Colorines, which was delicious although a little expensive.
-Such is the variety found in Mexican food that reading a menu can be like reading in a foreign language, even if Spanish is your native language.
+Before going to this city, most people told us that there was nothing to do there, and indeed, there is not much to do there, but a friend invited us to visit, so we went!
+Ana picked us up at the terminal and took us to a mandatory place to visit if you are in Cuernavaca or Mexico City; Tepoztlán is a beautiful town if you know very little about Mexican gastronomy because here you will get to know it as if you were doing a master’s degree in it.
+We visited a restaurant called Los Colorines, which was delicious although a bit expensive.
+Mexican food is so varied that reading a menu can be like reading a foreign language, even if Spanish is your native tongue.

-We tried quesadillas filled with flor de calabaza (squash blossom) and others with huitlacoche, a mushroom that grows on corn as a parasite.
-We also tried a very thin cut of beef called cecina, served withnopal, a type of cactus.
-To drink, we had to try horchata, a sweet, white drink made from rice, cinnamon, sugar, and water.
+We tried quesadillas there filled with squash blossom and others with huitlacoche, a fungus that grows like a parasite on top of the corn.
+We also tried a very thin beef called cecina, served with nopal, a type of cactus.
+To drink, we had to try horchata, a sweet white drink made of rice, cinnamon, sugar, and water.

-Tepoztlán is named by the Mexican Secretary of Tourism as a “Pueblo Mágico” (Magic Town), a designation that they use for towns with a certain enchantment, culture, or special history, and that also meet certain other requirements.
-The architecture of the town is colonial, with cobblestone streets.
+Tepoztlán is named by the Mexican Secretary of Tourism as a “Pueblo Mágico”, a designation used for towns with a special charm, culture, or historical significance and which also have certain characteristics.
+The structure of Tepoztlán is colonial, with stone streets.

-We only spent one day and one night in Tepoztlán and Cuernavaca but it was really worth the trip, especially because of our own local guide and friend Ana who enriched the experience immensely!
+We spent only one day and one night in Tepoztlán and Cuernavaca but it was very worthwhile, especially because we had a local guide in our friend Ana who enriched the experience so much!